-Lawyers in the Government Legal Service provide legal advice to the government and represent it in court proceedings.
+Government lawyers provide legal advice to the government and represent it in court proceedings

 The government is our sole client.

-Jonathan Jones, the Treasury Solicitor, is head of the GLS.
+Jonathan Jones is the Treasury Solicitor.
 Jonathan is also head of the Government Legal Department (GLD) which is the single largest provider of legal services to government.
 GLD has legal teams providing advisory services to nearly all the main Whitehall departments, including:

 - Department for Culture Media and Sport

 - Cabinet Office

 - Department for Business, Energy and Industrial Strategy

 - Department for Environment, Food and Rural Affairs